System (journal)

 System is a peer-reviewed academic journal covering the applications of educational technology and applied linguistics to problems of foreign language teaching and learning.
-It was established in 1973 and is published by Elsevier.
-As of 2022, the editors-in-chief, in alphabetical order, are Idoia Elola (Texas Tech University), Mairin Hennebry (The University of Tasmania), Jim McKinley (UCL Institute of Education, University of London), Lawrence Jun Zhang (University of Auckland), and Yongyan Zheng (Fudan University).
-The associate editor is Vincent Greenier (University of Aberdeen), the book reviews editor is Pascal Matzler (Pontificia Universidad Católica de Valparaíso), and the student editor is Nathan Thomas (UCL Institute of Education).
-Until 2013, System published four issues per year.
+It was established in 1973 and has been published by Elsevier since 1991.
+Until 2013, the journal published four issues per year.
 In 2014, it published six issues, and since 2015 it has published eight issues per year.
+Since October 2019 (volume 85), articles have been published electronically only.